alanbouo/vibex/extension/README.md

 ### Data Collection (No API Required)
 - **Collect Your Posts**: Automatically scroll and collect all your tweets from your profile
 - **Collect Your Likes**: Collect all posts you've liked
+- **Collect Your Replies**: Collect all your replies from any individual tweet page, or collect ALL your replies using the search feature
 - **Export to JSON**: Download your collected data for backup or analysis
 - **Local Storage**: All data is stored locally in your browser